pactflow/katacoda-workshops/pactflow-can-i-deploy-js-v3/step4.md

 When an application version is deployed or released, we use the `record-deployment` or `record-release` commands provided by the Pact Broker CLI to indicate which environment an application is in at any given time.

-## Don't have a Pactflow account?
+## Don't have a PactFlow account?

-If you don't have a Pactflow account, you can publish a [test broker](https://test.pactflow.io) that uses the [open source pact broker](https://github.com/pact-foundation/pact_broker/).
+If you don't have a PactFlow account, you can publish a [test broker](https://test.pactflow.io) that uses the [open source pact broker](https://github.com/pact-foundation/pact_broker/).

 ```
 export PACT_BROKER_BASE_URL=https://test.pactflow.io